Storage Policy Groups

 - Description: Provide additional details on what this category is.

-- Associable Object Types: You can choose any number of categories, but you should at least choose either datastore or datastore and datastore cluster.
-If you plan on putting datastores that are under the control of SRM into a datastore cluster, it is advisable to select both options.
-To keep these tags used for this specific purpose (SRM protection) it is also advisable to only choose datastore and/or datastore cluster and not other object types--this will help ensure that the policy is compliant only if the VM is on a correct datastore (and not for instance moved to an incorrect datastore, but also moved to a host that happens to have that tag).
+- Associable Object Types: Choose any number of categories, but there should at least be either datastore or datastore and datastore cluster.
+If the plan is to put datastores that are under the control of SRM into a datastore cluster, it is advisable to select both options.
+To keep these tags used for this specific purpose (SRM protection) it is also advisable to only choose datastore and/or datastore cluster and not other object types- this will help ensure that the policy is compliant only if the VM is on a correct datastore (and not for instance moved to an incorrect datastore, but also moved to a host that happens to have that tag).

 Default SRM Tag Categories